Jose Ramon Gonzalez Delgado: Early Life and Education

-Jose Ramon studied at the National Art School of Havana and graduated from CNSEA (Centro Nacional Superior Enseñanza Artistica) in 1982.
-He is a founding member of artists’ organizations like: the AHS (Asociación Hermanos Saíz), the ACAA (Asociación Cubana de Artesanos Artistas) and of the National Union of Writers and Artists of Cuba (UNEAC).
+He pursued formal artistic training at the National Art School (ENA) in Havana and graduated from the Centro Nacional Superior de Enseñanza Artística (CNSEA) in 1982.
+He is a founding member of key Cuban artistic organizations, including the Asociación Hermanos Saíz (AHS), the Asociación Cubana de Artesanos Artistas (ACAA), and the National Union of Writers and Artists of Cuba (UNEAC).